TheTechRun/Cheapino-Configs/README.md

 # TTR Cheapino Setup
-My vial configs for my cheapino split keyboard.
+My vial configs for my Gallium layout using cheapino split keyboard.
 Also configs for illustrations that are done on keyboard-layout-editor.com

 ## ttr-cheapino-layout.vil:
 Just my vial configs.
 Load this in vial if you want to try my same keymaps.